-Southwest has 34 Max 8 that were in service prior to the grounding and 245 more on order.
-At this time, all of the current Southwest Hawaii flights are using the company’s 737-800 aircraft.
-The company said that the Max problems cut income by over $800 million in 2019.
+Southwest has 34 MAX 8 that were in-service before the grounding and 245 more on order.
+While the MAX planes were out of service, all Southwest Hawaii flights have using the company’s 737-800 aircraft.
+The company said that the MAX problems cut income by over $800 million in 2019, its last regular year.